sb-sanath/yocto_ci-cd_test_setup/README.md

 #TODO:
-1. Automate the loale update in oe-init-build-env-* scripts.
+1. Automate the locale update in oe-init-build-env-* scripts.
 2. Jenkins pipeline (or workflow) to trigger a build.